 Gladiolus is also known as Sword-Lilies, Gladiolus callianthus murielle, Abyssinian Sword Lily, Gladiolus grandiflorus, Gladiolus communis sup Byzanthinus, Byzantine Gladiolus, or Gladiolus nanus.
 It is part of the Iridaceae family of plants.
 It is called Sword Lily due to its shape and size of the stem containing the flowers.
 It is probably one of the more popular cut flowers.
 They are easy to grow.
 They do require some sort of support as they grow tall.
 They grow from corms.
 They that have green sword-shaped leaves and trumpet-shaped flowers that appear on spikes.
 They are native to South Africa and Mediterranean countries.

 Grow Gladiolus in the sun.
 Plant it in humus-rich soil, with medium moisture.
 Most types of soils works, except clay.
 You can plant them in spring to early summer.
 Plant larger corms about 6in or 15cm deep.
 Plant small ones 3in or 7cm deep.
 Plant them close to each other, about 5in or 12cm.
 They are slender and vertical therefore, they can support each other.
 Gladiolus flowers in a wide range of colors from white, yellow, to pink, orange, purple, red, etc.

 Gladiolus usually flower for about two weeks and you can prolong flowering season by planting corms in consecutive 2-week increments.
-You can plant them up too early July for each year.
+You can plant them up to early July for each year.
 You can remove corms six weeks after flowering if you would like to store them in the winter or you can use a mulch to protect them where they are.
-However, if they leave them outside divide them every couple of years.
+However, if you leave them outside divide them every couple of years.
 Propagate Gladiolus by dividing corms when dormant.
 They could be vulnerable to grey mold, corm rot, thrips, aphids, or slugs.